 *NOTE: Daily lab data on the DHHS Dashboard and SNHD reports is updated every morning for the previous day.

-The highest numbers of hospitalizations have all been reported in the last week.
+The highest number of hospitalizations have all been reported in the last week.

 NEVADA CASES, TESTING, DEATHS

-There are now 41,816 confirmed cases and 732 COVID-19-related deaths in Nevada.
-There were 931 new cases and 10 new COVID-19-related deaths reported in the last day.
-On Monday and Tuesday of this week, 28 deaths were reported on consecutive days — the largest increase of deaths in a single day — but it is important to note there is a delay in death reporting by both the state and county.
+There are now 33,295 confirmed cases and 637 COVID-19-related deaths in Nevada.
+There were 1,380 new cases and 13 new COVID-19-related deaths reported in the last day.
+This is the second-largest, single-day increase in state cases.

 The Nevada DHHS says it is important to note that there is often a delay in death reporting.
 Cumulative daily death counts are displayed by the date of death, rather than the date the death was reported to the state.
 The total count for statewide deaths on the first tab may not equal the sum of the cumulative daily death counts because of cases where exact date of death is unknown or pending report.